paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 comfortable working with the command, [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/).

-We'll show you exactly the commands you will be using, but having a conceptual understanding of the commands and objects we're working with will help you learn in a more meaningful way, beyond simple rote recital.
+We'll show you exactly the commands you will be using, but having a conceptual understanding of the commands and objects you're working with will help you learn in a more meaningful way, well beyond simple rote entry of commands in terminal window.

 <a name="understanding-hpa"></a>
-## Understanding why Kubernetes Horizonatl Pod Autoscaler is important.
+## Understanding why Kubernetes Horizontal Pod Autoscaler is important.

 TO BE PROVIDED
 <a name="scenario-contents"></a>